Regedit-msc/react-beginner/README.md

 ### About
-Sample To-do app based on the code in main.
+Simple To-do app based on the code in main.